openedx/openedx-webhooks/README.rst

 Unreleased
 ~~~~~~~~~~

+- The "expires_on" key in people.yaml is officially obsolete, and no longer
+  interpreted.

 - Some incorrect CLA logic was fixed.
 An entry in people.yaml with no
   "expires_on" key would be considered to have a signed CLA, even if the
   agreement was "none".